 International Nominating Committee

-The chair of this committee is the immediate Past President.
+The chair of this committee is appointed by the current FPS President.
 The purpose of the committee is to select nominees to run for the offices of Vice President, Regional Board and the next year's International Nominating Committee.

 Past Forest Product Society Presidents

 |1947-1948||Fred W. Gottschalk|

 |2004-2005||Ian de la Roche|